-Construction & Lease-UpTimely completion of construction is one of the key aspects to ensure delivery of projected tax credits.
+Construction & Lease-UpTimely completion of construction is key to ensuring the delivery of projected tax credits.
 The general partner is ultimately responsible for ensuring that the project is constructed or rehabilitated and placed in service in accordance with the timelines and basis amounts set forth in the limited partnership agreement (LPA) and associated projections.
-Enterprise Community Asset Management monitors progress through reports received during construction, and is available for consultation as needed.
+Enterprise Community Asset Management monitors progress through reports received during construction and is available for consultation as needed.
 When construction is complete, Enterprise reviews the cost certification, 8609s and other key documentation prior to finalization.

-Processing Capital RequestsAs each operating partnership submits their required capital payment draw request, Enterprise reviews the package to ensure it is complete and has appropriate support, that sources and uses are reasonable, and that construction progress is proceeding as expected.
+Processing Capital RequestsAs each operating partnership submits its required capital payment draw request, Enterprise reviews the package to ensure it is complete and has appropriate support, that sources and uses are reasonable and that construction progress is proceeding as expected.
 Information generally provided in a draw request package includes the following:

 - AIA forms (G702-703)

 - Lien waiver from the general contractor

 - A calculation of projected and actual completion

 - Independent inspection report